 The Role of Database Design

 An efficient database design is fundamental to achieving optimal performance.
-It involves structuring data in a way that minimizes redundancy, ensures data integrity, and supports efficient access patterns.
+It involves structuring data to minimize redundancy, ensure data integrity, and support efficient access patterns.
 A poorly designed database can result in complex queries, increased storage requirements, and slower performance.
 Normalization and denormalization are crucial techniques in database design.
-While normalization eliminates data redundancy, making databases more efficient, denormalization can improve performance in read-heavy applications by reducing the need for complex joins.
+While normalization eliminates data redundancy and makes databases more efficient, denormalization can improve performance in read-heavy applications by reducing the need for complex joins.
 Striking the right balance is vital for performance optimization.

 Importance of Indexing